 Kevin McCall Sues Ex Eva Marcille For Custody Of Daughter & Demands Child Support!!
 (Exclusive Details)

-Actor Kevin McCall Jr. has launched a legal bid to wrest custody of his daughter from ex-partner Eva Marcille Sterling and force her to pay him child support for the girl.
+Kevin McCall has launched a legal bid to wrestle custody of his daughter from ex-partner Eva Marcille Sterling and force her to pay him child support for the girl.

-McCall sued the “Real Housewives of Atlanta” star for joint physical custody of their daughter, Marley Rae Sterling, five, and wants a judge to force Sterling to pay him child support when the girl is in his care, the suit, obtained by BOSSIP, states.
+McCall sued the “Real Housewives of Atlanta” star for joint physical custody of their daughter, Marley Rae Sterling, 5, and wants a judge to force Sterling to pay him child support when the girl is in his care, the suit, obtained by BOSSIP, states.

 McCall said he hasn’t seen the girl since 2015 when he said Sterling abruptly left the state with her.
 He accused Sterling of purposely erasing him out of her daughter’s life and alienating him as a parent.
 He said in his complaint that he “believes” he’s Marley’s dad and requested that the girl’s last name be changed from Sterling to McCall.